mvishiu11/energy-twin/docs/adr-17-03-2025-architecture-approach.md

 ## Reccomendation

-**Recommended approach is 2: an interactive agentic simulation as the central element, paired with time-series database (e. g.
+**Recommended approach is a hybrid approach: an interactive agentic simulation as the central element, paired with time-series database (e. g.
 TimescaleDB) for storing snapshots and logs.**

 - **Interactive Simulation:** Enables real-time control and dynamic event injection, which aligns with our long-term goals for an interactive digital twin of the microgrid.
 - **Historical data is still available:** Historical data is stored by a time-series database, allowing for revisiting historical data without interacting with the agent (simply by appropriate measures being provided within classical backend).